mlapps/lightning-getting-started-docs/README.md

 }
 ```

-next we add a accessor to quickly grab the active (focused) item
+next we add an accessor to quickly grab the active (focused) item

 ```
 get activeItem(){